-The CPUC and the United States Forest Service (Forest Service) serve as joint lead agencies on the MSUP/PTC Projects and have signed a Memorandum of Understanding (completed on January 23, 2012) that will govern the preparation of a joint Environmental Impact Report /Environmental Impact Statement (EIR/EIS) for the MSUP/PTC Projects.
-The CPUC, as the lead agency under California law, and the USFS, as the lead agency under federal law, will prepare a Draft and Final EIR/EIS to comply with both the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).
+The CPUC and the United States Forest Service (Forest Service) serve as joint lead agencies on the MSUP/PTC Projects and have signed a Memorandum of Understanding (completed on January 23, 2012) that governs the preparation of a joint Environmental Impact Report /Environmental Impact Statement (EIR/EIS) for the MSUP/PTC Projects.
+The CPUC, as the lead agency under California law, and the Forest Service, as the lead agency under federal law, will prepare a Draft and Final EIR/EIS to comply with both the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).

 As needed during the environmental review process, the EIR/EIS team will provide SDG&E with data requests for specific information during preparation of the EIR/EIS.
 These requests and SDG&E’s responses are published here, when available:

 Memorandum of Understanding - CPUC and Forest Service